UCTRONICS/UCTRONICS_LCD35_RPI/README.md

 8. To restart the system with the following command, you can see a virtual keyboard icon in the top left corner

  > sudo reboot

+NO3.
+How to add new ICON to desktop

+> If it's just a folder, add it directly to the desktop

+If it is an executable, follow this steps:

+> step1: choose the Directory Tree -> / -> usr -> share ->applications folder

+> Step2: choose a icon you want to link

+> Step3: choose edit -> create link... ->Desktop ->OK